 To be clear, the declaration of the Nicene Creed, as well as the Athanasian, and Trentine Creeds, amounted to a hijacking of the Christian faith.
 A hostile takeover, as it were.
 The imposition of the trinitarian mandate on the congregation of the Lord, was a mighty triumph for the Nicolaitans, the self-appointed lords of the congregation.
-It was an act of revolutionary conquest, which effectively steered the faith of many away from the truth of monotheism (the first commandment), and into the arms of a foreign deity.
+It was an act of revolutionary conquest, which effectively steered the faith of many away from the truth of monotheism (the first commandment), and into the arms of a foreign deity invented by men.
 Yeshua and the apostles did not worship, and were no part of, a shared triune godhead.

 It is the belief in the coming Kingdom of God, or Kingdom of Heaven, more than anything else, which defines our Christian faith.
 The prophesied return of Yeshua the Messiah in glory is paramount to Christian beliefs.
 Somehow the great church fathers didn't seem to consider this point especially important when they set down to compose these creeds.

 The Kingdom will install universal governance over all people of earth, those surviving Armageddon and the judgement, and those that will rise up in the resurrection, ushering in an unprecedented period of healing for the earth and it's inhabitants.
 As Christians, this is what we believe.
 We have surrendered ourselves as prisoners to the hope.
 The misguided focus of these church leaders is a telling insight into the skewed course they were setting for the Messiah's congregation, and the religious tradition they were developing contrary to His teachings.
-This plan of misdirection, of course, has Satan's calculating fingerprints all over it, yet sadly, far too many men have willingly lent their assistance to the lifting, handling, and distribution of the message.
+This plan of misdirection, of course, has Satan's calculating fingerprints all over it, yet sadly, far too many men have willingly lent their assistance to the lifting, handling, and distribution of the devil's message.
 It's just as Yeshua forewarned.

 In case anyone had any questions about the core elemental beliefs, the 'creed', around which the Christian religion is built, we hope we've cleared things up, but that's unlikely.
 If anyone finds it a little confusing, remember to thank the apostle John.
 According to accepted interpretations of his gospel, Yeshua always had been God (John 8:58, 10:30), but at the incarnation Yeshua also became fully human (John 1:14).
 None of this had anything to do with Yeshua's teachings, His core message, sacrifice, or resurrection.
 Preposterous human attempts to pierce the veil and gain insight into the nature of God's eternal and perfect being, His very substance, or essence, and sully it with crass human philosophies, is a sin in itself.
 The sin of arrogance and pride.
 Somewhere along the way, the word "vanity" lost all meaning.